TKone7/lightread/doc_30_40_design_other.md

 ```

 For each `POST` to `\checkinvoice`, the `InvoiceController` enquires the latest status of the invoice reference from the Lightning node.
 After the invoice is deemed as paid, the client side polling will stop by following a callback function.
-In case of a purchase, the page is reload to give full access.
+In case of a purchase, the page is reloaded to give full access.
 In case of a donation, a banner is shown expressing thanks to the donor.

 ```php
 public static function checkInvoice()